Time frames are strict. Make sure you know which time limits apply to your claim.

 There is no suspension of time for minors.

 For further information, review our Motor Vehicle Compensation Claims Success Guide here.

 Compensation to relatives (acts or omissions on or after 06/12/02 leading to death)

 First to expire of:

-- 3 years from date when cause of action is discoverable
+- 3 years from the date when the cause of action is discoverable

 - 12 years from the death of the deceased